 It cuts with minimum heat, minimising heat damage to the surrounding tissues.
 It also seals blood vessels as it cuts reducing bleeding which is good for both the operator and the patient.
 This results in less swelling and post-operative pain and sensitivity as well as faster healing times.

 This has a positive impact for our patients and makes more involved procedures more straightforward for ourselves and more acceptable for patients, cutting down healing times and reducing the length of time required between the surgical and restorative phases of treatment.

-A narrow, long, flexible, radial firing tip makes the Waterlase an excellent tool as an adjunct for non-surgical periodontal treatment for moderate periodontal (gum) disease cases as it will allow access to deeper infected tissues and difficult to access areas, such as the area between the roots of teeth and between teeth without the need to surgically lift the gum and expose the tooth root, and so this can therefore reduce the necessity for a surgical approach.
+A narrow, long, flexible radial firing tip makes the Waterlase an excellent tool as an adjunct for non-surgical periodontal treatment for moderate periodontal disease cases, as it will allow access to deeper infected tissues and difficult to access areas, such as the area between the roots of teeth and between teeth without the need to surgically lift the gum and expose the tooth root, so this can therefore reduce the necessity for a surgical approach.

 Where there is no option, it is still very useful in a surgical approach for the same reasons and will help to thoroughly remove infected tissue from a bony defect with the minimum of trauma, thereby improving the healing experience for the patient.

 We have used the Waterlase MD for a number of other procedures such as aesthetic gum reshaping and by changing the settings, one can alternate between altering the shape of both soft and hard tissue for more effective sculpting and reshaping.
 This often results in a flapless procedure without the need for suturing and therefore gives a highly accelerated healing process with less pain and discomfort.

 In the same way, soft tissue procedures such as gum overgrowth management, removing inflamed tissue around wisdom teeth, fraenectomies, and polyp removal have all become relatively straightforward using this tool.